NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/dependency-injection.md

    ````

+> [!NOTE]
-Note: This particular service could be implemented using any of several different lifetime options (`Transient`, `Scoped`, or `Singleton`).
+> This particular service could be implemented using any of several different lifetime options (`Transient`, `Scoped`, or `Singleton`).
 See [Dependency Injection](../../fundamentals/dependency-injection.md) to understand how each of these scope options will affect the behavior of your service.

 Once the service has been configured, running the application and navigating to the home page should display the time-based message as expected: